andy-guttridge/tribehub_drf/testing.md

 ### Test 36

-### **NOT YET IMPLEMENTED**

-When authenticated as user *chief1*, a request with the following JSON data should result in the creation of two new notification objects in the database, one for each invited user.
+When authenticated as user *chief1* (user id 2), a request with the following JSON data should result in the creation of two new notification objects in the database, one for each invited user.
 These should be invitations to a new event.

 Submitted JSON:

 ```
 {
-    "to": ["2", "4"],
+    "to": ["5", "4"],
     "start": "2023-01-15T10:00:00",
     "duration": "30.0",
     "recurrence_type": "MON",